If you ask people who are within the last six months of their lives what is most important to them, you’re likely to hear responses including:

 - Personal hygiene care, such as bathing/showering or bed baths, hair and oral care, incontinence care, and more

 If someone you love is receiving at-home hospice or palliative care, contact Morning Glory Home Care at 618-667-8400 for a complimentary in-home consultation.
-We are here to answer any questions any time, and also to share more about how our home health services in Belleville, IL and nearby communities can enhance quality of life for both the person in need of care, and for you too.
+We are here to answer questions any time, and also to share more about how our in-home dementia care in Alton and the surrounding communities can enhance quality of life for both the person in need of care, and for you too.
+Visit our service area page for a full list of the communities where we provide care.